 To achieve 20% energy savings across 30 million square feet of existing buildings by 2020 and become the greenest most economically-competitive large city in America

-Built a network of partners that bring complementary resources and programs to augment the Los Angeles Better Buildings Challenge’s City-funded offerings and become a “one-stop-shop” for energy efficiency in Los Angeles
+Built a network of partners that brings complementary resources and programs to augment the Los Angeles Better Buildings Challenge’s City-funded offerings and serve as a “one-stop-shop” for energy efficiency in Los Angeles

 The LA BBC goals fall in line with the City’s bigger picture goals by working in-step with building owners to get them the resources and information they need to achieve energy savings milestones, thus helping the City to achieve its overall goals.

-The City of Los Angeles released the Sustainable City pLAn, the first ever compressive, actionable vision to address LA’s growing economy, strong environmental ethic and commitment to equal opportunity.
+In 2015, the City of Los Angeles released the Sustainable City pLAn, the first ever compressive, actionable vision to address LA’s growing economy, strong environmental ethic and commitment to equal opportunity.
 It is a roadmap for a safe, prosperous and livable Los Angeles for all – now and over the next 20 years.
 The pLAn focuses on the short-term results the city needs, while achieving the long term goals that will ultimately transform LA.
 Since buildings are the largest consumer of electricity in the city, and a major source of greenhouse gas emissions, the pLAn sets a goal to reduce energy use per square foot for all building types by 30% by 2035.
 The LA BBC is a key initiative to help the city reach this goal.
 The City released its climate action plan, Green LA: An Action Plan to Lead the Nation in Fighting Global Warming, in May 2007.
-The Plan sets forth a goal of reducing the City’s greenhouse gas emissions to 35% below 1990 levels by the year 2030, one of the most aggressive goals of any big city in the U.S. This voluntary plan identifies over 50 action items, grouped into focus areas, to reduce emissions.
+The Action Plan sets forth a goal of reducing the City’s greenhouse gas emissions to 35% below 1990 levels by the year 2030, one of the most aggressive goals of any big city in the U.S. This voluntary plan identifies over 50 action items, grouped into focus areas, to reduce emissions.
 While the emphasis is first on municipal facilities and operations, several measures address programs to reduce emissions in the community as well.

-The LA BBC builds on three successful City-sponsored building retrofit programs, each targeting a different sector of real estate in Los Angeles: municipal buildings, affordable housing, and the commercial sector.
+The LA BBC builds on three successful City-sponsored building retrofit programs, each targeting a different sector of real estate in Los Angeles: municipal, affordable housing, and commercial.
 The LA BBC builds on the success of these existing programs and brings additional resources to move projects forward, track results, and build demand.

-Municipal Buildings – The LA BBC builds on the momentum generated by the Green Retrofit and Workforce Ordinance, which calls for retrofits of more than 1,000 municipal buildings, including libraries, parks and recreation structures, fire stations, and others.
+Municipal Buildings – The LA BBC builds on the momentum generated by the Green Retrofit and Workforce Ordinance, which calls for retrofits of more than 1,000 municipal buildings, including libraries, parks and recreation structures, and fire stations.
 Since 2009, the City has launched more than 100 energy efficiency projects, encompassing one million square feet and representing an investment of over $16 million.
 The LA BBC provides resources to support City staff in tracking energy savings, banking cost savings for reinvestment in additional projects, and creating case studies to communicate the City’s commitment to the public.
 At the request of Mayor Garcetti, the LA BBC has benchmarked the City’s 250 most energy-intense facilities and is assisting the General Services Department in tracking improvements going forward.
 This is the first step to help the city reach new goals to reduce municipal energy use that will be included in the forthcoming Sustainable City pLAn.

-Affordable Housing – In the Affordable Housing Sector, the City of Los Angeles Housing Department has extended loans to fund efficiency upgrades of ten affordable housing projects, encompassing over 650,000 square feet and representing over $4.5 million in investment.
-The LA BBC builds on this foundation by bridging key stakeholder organizations – the Mayor’s Office, the LA Housing and Community Investment Department, LA Department of Water & Power, Southern California Gas, Enterprise Community Partners – to ensure that the organizational infrastructure is in place to support continued investment, supporting outreach to affordable housing developers and providing technical support to participating developers.
+Affordable Housing – In the affordable housing sector, the City of Los Angeles Housing Department has extended loans to fund efficiency upgrades of ten affordable housing projects, encompassing over 650,000 square feet and representing over $4.5 million in investment.
+The LA BBC builds on this foundation by bridging key stakeholder organizations – the Mayor’s Office, the LA Housing and Community Investment Department, LA Department of Water & Power, Southern California Gas, Enterprise Community Partners, and others – to ensure that the organizational infrastructure is in place to support continued investment, supporting outreach to affordable housing developers and providing technical support to participating developers.

-Commercial Property – Between June 2011 and May 2012, an ARRA-funded program called the LA Commercial Building Performance Partnership initiated energy audits encompassing over 35 million square feet of commercial space – from small neighborhood retailers to downtown skyscrapers – and developed a directory of capital providers to facilitate access to project funding options, with the goal of driving at least $25 million in investment.
-Of the 91 buildings audited, 32 have already completed retrofits or are planning to implement projects in 2013.
+Commercial Properties – Between June 2011 and May 2012, an ARRA-funded program called the LA Commercial Buildings Performance Partnership initiated energy audits encompassing over 35 million square feet of commercial space – from small neighborhood retailers to downtown skyscrapers – and developed a directory of capital providers to facilitate access to project funding options, with the goal of driving at least $25 million in investment.
+Of the 91 buildings audited, 39 have already completed retrofits or are planning to implement projects in 2013.
 In aggregate, these projects represent over $12.5 million in construction activity and are projected to achieve over $2.5 million in savings annually.
 The LA BBC builds on this foundation and offers an expanded suite of resources to commercial property owners that take up the Challenge, including: project development support, assistance in procuring rebates and incentives, assistance in evaluating project funding options, pricing discounts on various technologies and other services.

-The LA BBC brought together a network of partners that provide LA BBC participating building owners and operators with a wide range of services, from building assessments and energy benchmarking, to utility rebate trainings and building permit expedition.
+The LA BBC brings together a network of partners that provides participating building owners and operators with a wide range of services, from building assessments and energy benchmarking to utility rebate trainings and building permit expedition.